 3. Starting new music for a concert that isn’t happening for several months

 When a big vacation is about to happen, most people (students or adults) are not interested in looking beyond the break.
-Before a break, I still believe in teaching music: choose music with a short-term goal in mind; the goal may not even be connected with any future performance.
+Before a break, I still believe in teaching music: choose music with a short-term goal in mind; you may not intend to use this music for any specific future performance.

 4. Giving students a free period